-If biomass increment tables are available and applicable to the species used in the project activity, these can directly be used in equation 3.
-Note that available data on average annual increment in the stem volume of trees ($I{V,j,t}$) may be expressed as a net average annual increment (i.e. biomass loss is already allowed for) and in such a case biomass loss ($B{LOSS-BSL,i,t}$) shall be set to zero in equation 3 in order to avoid double counting.
+If biomass increment tables are available and applicable to the species used in the project activity, these can directly be used in equation 4.
+Note that available data on average annual increment in the stem volume of trees ($I{V,j,t}$) may be expressed as a net average annual increment (i.e. biomass loss is already allowed for) and in such a case biomass loss ($B{LOSS_BSL,j,t}$) shall be set to zero in equation 4 in order to avoid double counting.

-On the other hand, the average annual increment in the stem volume of trees ($I{V,i,t}$) may be the gross average annual increment, in which case biomass loss ($B{LOSS-BSL,j,t}$) may either be conservatively assumed as zero or must be estimated on the basis of transparent and verifiable information on the rate at which pre-project activities (such as collection fuelwood or fodder, selection harvesting, mortality of trees, etc) are reducing biomass stocks in existing live trees.
+On the other hand, the average annual increment in the stem volume of trees $(I{V,j,t})$ may be the gross average annual increment, in which case biomass loss $(B{LOSS_BSL,j,t})$ may either be conservatively assumed as zero or must be estimated on the basis of transparent and verifiable information on the rate at which pre-project activities (such as collection fuelwood or fodder, selection harvesting, mortality of trees, etc.) are reducing biomass stocks in existing live trees.

-If species or group of species specific volume/biomass increment tables are not available then the product of the terms $I{V,j,t} D_j BEF{1,j}$ in equation 3 may be estimated by multiplying the relevant data from Table 3A.1.5 of IPCC GPG-LULUCF 2003 by the fractional value of the crown cover of the trees in the baseline.
-For example, if the crown cover of trees in the baseline is estimated as 10%, the project is located in Africa, the age class of the trees is >20 years, and the climate/forest type is "Moist with Short Dry Season", then the value of $I{V,j,t} D_j BEF{1,j}$ may be estimated as 0.10×1.3 = 0.13 t d.m. ha-1 yr-1.
+If species or group of species specific volume/biomass increment tables are not available then the product of the terms $I{V,j,t} \times D_j \times BEF{1,j}$ in equation 4 may be estimated by multiplying the relevant data from Table 3A.1.5 of IPCC GPG-LULUCF 2003 by the fractional value of the crown cover of the trees in the baseline.
+For example, if the crown cover of trees in the baseline is estimated as 10%, the project is located in Africa, the age class of the trees is >20 years, and the climate/forest type is "Moist with Short Dry Season", then the value of $I{V,j,t} \times D_j \times BEF{1,j}$ may be estimated as 0.10×1.3 = 0.13 MT d.m. ha-1 yr-1.